jackkinsella/midi-to-part-mp3s/README.md

 * tests/fixtures/chillingham.mid - Example that uses channel instead of tracks to split up different voices
 * tests/fixtures/an_den_mond.midi - Example that has all the same CC=11 to scale
   volumen instead
+* tests/fixtures/Ws-mend-595.midi - MusicXML example where the tempo info was lost with some conversion kits.
+File should be 1:47 (not 40 seconds as it were initially)